Looking Glass Falls

 Set just off highway US 276 between the Blue Ridge Parkway and Brevard, a tall, spilling waterfall cascades in a single, stunning, perfect drop from a towering cliff.

 At under a half mile, round trip, this barely counts as a hike for most trail fans – but Looking Glass Falls is a must-see.
-Framed by a towering, blocky cliff, Looking Glass Creek drops in a beautiful cascade into a deep, clear pool.
+Framed by a towering, blocky cliff, the waterfall drops in a beautiful cascade into a deep, clear pool.
 In warm summer months, colorful wildflowers and vibrant green moss blanket the surrounding rock, drenched in the nearly continuous, cool spray of mist from the thundering falls.
 The waterfall is visible from a roadside viewing platform – or descend the trail’s stairs for an up-close view of the falls.

 Looking Glass Falls NC: the adventure